 Gedung Sate in Bandung, West Java, has a catchy name for a building.
-Its acquired such name because of the ornaments on the central pinnacle that resembles a satay.
+It acquired such a name because of the ornaments on the central pinnacle that resembles a satay.
 An Indonesian popular skewer delicacy.
-This iconic landmark acts not only as the seat of West Java government.
+This iconic landmark acts not only as of the West Java government building.
 But also a popular tourist destination.

 The building attracts tourists for both its beautiful architecture as well as its rich historical value.
 Gedung Sate is built in 1920 by the Dutch government who colonized Indonesia at the time.
-The building has a neoclassical design.
-Which incorporates elements from many cultures, from east and west.
+It has a neoclassical design that incorporates elements from many cultures, from east and west.

 Gedung Sate’s original name is Departement van Gouvernements Bedrijven or in short, GB building.
 It was dubbed as the most beautiful building in Java.
 The government opens the eastern part of the building as a museum.
 That later claims to be the first government office smart museum in Indonesia.